MANDAN Historical Society

 NameDescription

-Document1890 Daily Pioneer 12-084 Pages
+Document1890 December 8Mandan Daily Pioneer 4 Pages

 The State Historical Society of North Dakota has the best collection of historic newspapers at the Heritage Center on the State Capitol grounds in Bismarck.
 Although SHSND materials generally do not circulate, most newspapers are available on microfilm through interlibrary loan.
-For additional details, visit their website at
+Efforts are underway to convert files to digital format.

 History Of Newpapers in Mandan

 Mandan's first newspaper, the Mandan Criterion, was first published on May 24, 1879.
 Harry Robinson, originally from Wisconsin, arrived into town on May 16, 1879 bringing his printing equipment with him and quickly opened his print shop.
 His paper was the official Morton County newspaper until a new upstart competitor, The Mandan Pioneer, started operations on October 1881 and replaced the Criterion as official county newspaper in January 1882.
 Robinson remained in the area until at least June 1887.
-Unfortunately no issues of the Criterion have survived for study.

 Inner Header December 1890

-The Mandan Pioneer weekly newspaper was initially owned by F.H.
-Ertel, previously from Jamestown and Herbert H. Gove originally from Rochester, Minnesota.
-Gove would quickly sell his interest in the venture and move to the west coast.
-In August 1883, the paper incorporated and boasted prominatel local businessmen as stockholders including the Marquis de Mores, Michael Lang, Joseph Miller, R.M.
-Tuttle, Charles Wilson, A.C.
+In August 1883, the partners incorporated the paper's operation and took on several prominate local businessmen as stockholders.
+Shareholders included the Marquis de Mores, Michael Lang, Joseph Miller, A.C.
 Macrorie, George Bingenheimer and F.H.
-Ertel.
+Ertel as well as Tuttle and Wilson.
 In 1884, R.M.
 Tuttle purchased Ertel's share and under his leadership the paper's circulation grew.

 The paper continued as a weekly until April of 1914 when it became a daily paper and redubbed the Mandan Daily Pioneer.
 Lively, local political campaigns for state and county offices and the outbreak of WWI ensured the necessity for a daily paper and the circulation almost doubled in a short time.
 The Mandan Daily Pioneer was an influential paper serving the Western Slope area.